jmpressjs/jmpress.js/src/docs/core.md

 		transitionDelay: '500ms',         // Delay before animating
 		transitionTimingFunction: 'ease'  // Animation effect
 	},
-	transitionDuration: 5000 // Set this acording to animation.transitionDuration
+	transitionDuration: 5000 // Set this according to animation.transitionDuration
 	                         // It is used for setting the timeout for the transition });
 ```